Metaswitch/chronos/doc/configuration.md

     [cluster]
-    localhost = 1.2.3.4            # The address of the local host node = 1.2.3.4                 # The addresses of all nodes in the cluster.
+    localhost = 1.2.3.4            # The address of the local host joining = 3.4.5.6              # The addresses of all nodes that are joining joining = 3.4.5.7              # the cluster (only used during scale-up) node = 1.2.3.4                 # The addresses of all nodes in the cluster.
 If the node = 1.2.3.5                 # address doesn't include a port, then the bind-port node = 1.2.3.6                 # value is used.